Wide Reads

 Original text

-e may easily conceive where Morrel’s appointment was.
+We may easily conceive where Morrel’s appointment was.
 On leaving Monte Cristo he walked slowly towards Villefort’s; we say slowly, for Morrel had more than half an hour to spare to go five hundred steps, but he had hastened to take leave of Monte Cristo because he wished to be alone with his thoughts.
 He knew his time well—the hour when Valentine was giving Noirtier his breakfast, and was sure not to be disturbed in the performance of this pious duty.
-Noirtier and Valentine had given him leave to go twice a week, and he was now availing himself of that permission.
+Noirtier and Valentine had given him leave to go twice a week, and he was now availing himself of…

 Master this chapter.
 Complete your experience